 How to Make This Recipe

-Add more seasonings: You can add garlic powder, onion powder, fresh herbs, dried herbs or whatever seasonings you'd like!
+Change up the seasonings by adding add garlic powder, onion powder, fresh herbs, dried herbs or whatever you enjoy!

-Make them cheesy: Want cheesy mashed potatoes?
-Add nutritional yeast or vegan parmesan cheese for a nice dairy-free cheesy flavor.
+Want cheesy mashed potatoes?
+Yum!
+Add a spoonful of nutritional yeast or a sprinkle of vegan parmesan cheese for a delicious dairy-free cheesy flavor.

 Serving Ideas